lelecroc/E-Commerce/README.md

 ## What tools did we use

 We used the latest version of Vue.js and Tailwind.
 We created 2 .json files.
+We used axios for our API calls, AOS library for the animations, FontAwesome, Pinia.

 ## Coding Rules